Alphabet pays Apple 36% of Safari search revenue, Sundar Pichai confirms

 Alphabet is in the middle of multiple legal battles.
 It faces two separate Justice Department suits in Virginia and Washington, D.C., related to allegedly anticompetitive behavior.
 Alphabet is also being sued by Epic Games, which has alleged that the company maintained an illegal monopoly with its Google Play store.
 Epic filed a similar suit against Apple but lost in federal appeals court in April.

-Apple, Google and Samsung did not immediately respond to CNBC's request for comment on Pichai's testimony.
+Google and Samsung did not immediately respond to CNBC's request for comment on Pichai's testimony.
+Apple did not comment.

 --CNBC's Kif Leswing contributed to this report.